oktadev/okta-blog/_source/_posts/2020-09-15-reintroducing-joel-franusic.md

 My opinion is that *any* programmer should be able to leverage code written by another programmer, no matter what the skill level or programming language either programmer has.
-This distinction is important to me because nearly everything I've describe above is already possible, but only for very experienced programmers.
+This distinction is important to me because nearly everything I've described above is already possible, but only for very experienced programmers.
 As William Gibson famously said: "The future is already here — it's just not very evenly distributed."